ethereum-optimism/OPerating-manual/manual.md

 - Submitted as a new discussion thread on the [Governance Forum](http://gov.optimism.io/) in the appropriate category.
 - Marked with [Draft] in the title.
-- Formatted and contain information consistent with the [standard proposal template.](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443)
+- Formatted and contains information consistent with the [standard proposal template.](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443)

 For a proposal proposed in the Token House to proceed to a vote, four of the top 100 delegates must give explicit approval on the discussion thread.
 Proposals initiated by the Foundation and Budget Board do not require delegate approvals.
 Delegates may not approve their own proposals.
 Delegates may signal approval by pasting the following comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://vote.optimism.io/delegate/your_address)] with sufficient voting power and I believe this proposal is ready to move to a vote."*